Prime Minister of Italy: Second Republic

-In the midst of the mani pulite operation which shook political parties in 1994, media magnate Silvio Berlusconi, owner of three private TV channels, founded Forza Italia (Forward Italy) party and won the elections, becoming one of Italy's most important political and economic figures for the next decade.
+In the midst of the Mani pulite investigation, which shook political parties in 1994, media magnate Silvio Berlusconi, owner of three private TV channels, founded Forza Italia (Forward Italy) party and won the 1994 Italian general election, becoming one of Italy's most important political and economic figures for the next decade.
 Berlusconi is also the longest-serving prime minister in the history of the Italian Republic and the third-longest serving in the whole history after Mussolini and Giolitti.

-Ousted after a few months of government, Berlusconi returned to power in 2001, lost the 2006 general election five years later to Romano Prodi and his Union coalition, but won the 2008 general election and was elected prime minister for the third time in May 2008.
+Ousted after a few months of government and following a loss in 1996 to The Olive Tree, Berlusconi returned to power in 2001.
+Subsequently, he lost the 2006 Italian general election to Romano Prodi and The Union.
+Following the fall of the second Prodi government, Berlusconi won the 2008 Italian general election and was elected prime minister for the third time in May 2008.
 In November 2011, Berlusconi lost his majority in the Chamber of Deputies and resigned.
-His successor, Mario Monti, formed a new government, composed of "technicians" and supported by both the center-left and the center-right.
-In April 2013, after the general election in February, the Vice Secretary of the Democratic Party (PD) Enrico Letta led a government composed by both center-left and the center-right.
+His successor, Mario Monti, formed a new government, composed of "technicians" and supported by both centre-left and centre-right parties.

-On 22 February 2014, after tensions in the Democratic Party the PD's Secretary Matteo Renzi was sworn in as the new prime minister.
-Renzi proposed several reforms, including a radical overhaul of the Senate and a new electoral law.
-However, the proposed reforms were rejected on 4 December 2016 by a referendum.
-Following the referendum's results, Renzi resigned and his Foreign Affairs Minister Paolo Gentiloni was appointed new prime minister.
+In April 2013, after the 2013 Italian general election in February resulted in a hung parliament, the Democratic Party (PD) deputy secretary Enrico Letta led a grand coalition composed by the PD and the centre-right People of Freedom (PdL), the two largest parties, and minor centrist parties, including Monti's Civic Choice (SC).
+In November 2013, the PdL exited the Letta government, de facto ending the grand coalition between the PD and the PdL.
+Led by Angelino Alfano, the centre-right coalition candidate for prime minister in 2013, dissidents within the PdL established the New Centre-Right (NCD) and joined the government majority still led by Letta.

-On 1 June 2018, after the 2018 Italian general election where the anti-establishment Five Star Movement become the largest party in Parliament, Giuseppe Conte (leader of Five Star) was sworn in as prime minister, at the head of a populist coalition of Five Star Movement and the League.
+On 22 February 2014, after tensions in the PD, the party secretary Matteo Renzi was sworn in as the new prime minister, with the support of NCD and some of the remaining parties of Letta's coalition.
+As part of the Nazareno Pact with Berlusconi and his 2013-refounded Forza Italia (FI), Renzi proposed several reforms, including a constitutional reform that would radical overhaul of the Senate of the Republic and a new electoral law (Italicum); however, the Nazareno Pact was called off the 2015 Italian presidential election of Sergio Mattarella, Italicum was ultimately found unconstitutional, and the proposed reforms were rejected in the 2016 Italian constitutional referendum in December.